 Cons

-• Once again, italki mostly focuses on its paid tutoring services, not its free language exchange platform, so avoid it if you’re looking for a true tandem.
+• italki focuses mostly on its paid tutoring services, not its free language exchange platform.
+Avoid it if you’re looking for a true tandem.
 However, if you compare italki’s tutoring services to a traditional language school, it’s still a great deal!

-Tandem language learning involves breaking a conversation down into two parts: roughly half of it takes place in your native language, and the other half in the native language of your partner, that is, your target language.
+Tandem language learning involves splitting a conversation into two parts: roughly half of it takes place in your native language and the other half in the native language of your partner, that is, your target language.
 Your partner could be from England, Spain, Portugal, Russia, or anywhere else!

-These exchanges are free; the idea is to exchange your time and language expertise.
-You both give something and get back something very valuable in return.
+These exchanges are free.
+The idea is to exchange your time and language expertise.
+You both give something and get something very valuable in return.
 It’s a very effective method for practicing a language and making quick and impressive progress.

 I’ve been using these sites for a long time.
-It’s great because it allows me to practice speaking and make friends with people from around the world.
+They’re great because they allow me to practice speaking and make friends with people from around the world.

-I find conversation partners very helpful both at the beginning of the learning process and later on, to maintain a learned language.
-For example, I have a lot of Spanish language exchange partners that help me maintain my level of Spanish.
+I find conversation partners very helpful both at the beginning of the learning process and later on, when maintaining a learned language.
+For example, I have many Spanish language exchange partners who help me maintain my level of Spanish.

 How to find conversation partners